Southern Africa ~ African Explorer Safari with Horizon Horseback

 Horses: The horses include local breeds such as South African Boerperde and Boerperde crosses, Thoroughbreds, part TB and Arab crosses, with some Shire crosses in Botswana.
 They are between about 14hh and 16.2hh and there is a good selection for the experienced rider as well as horses to suit those with less experience.
 All are responsive to ride, extremely good natured and well mannered.
 They are also used to the bush and sure footed, coping easily with varied terrain.
 Grooms are on hand to look after the horses.
 Saddles are Maclellan style with a few English saddles available on request.
 Maximum group size is 8 guests.

-Hours: There is usually between 3 and 6 hours riding a day, with a shorter ride on day 1 and on day 5 when you travel to Botswana.
+Hours: Usually between 3 and 6 hours riding a day, with a shorter ride on day 1 and on day 5 when you travel to Botswana.

-Pace and experience required: The riding is at a varied pace according to terrain but is often energetic, with long trots and canters and safaris are aimed at riders of an intermediate standard and above who are comfortable on a horse at all paces from walk to fast canter in open country.
-These are an excellent 'first' safari as the first few days are in an area where there is no 'big' / dangerous game which gives plenty of time to gain confidence and get used to the environment, but for the last 3 days in Botswana you'll be riding in an unfenced wilderness area where there are plenty of elephant and you must be secure on a horse at all paces.
+Pace and experience required: Riding is at a varied pace according to terrain but is often energetic, with long trots and canters.
+Safaris are aimed at riders who are at least an 'intermediate' standard and are comfortable on a horse at all paces from walk to fast canter in varies, open country.
+These are an excellent 'first' safari as the first few days are in an area where there is no 'big' / dangerous game, giving plenty of time to gain confidence, get used to the environment and into safari life, but for the last 3 days in Botswana you'll be riding in an unfenced wilderness area where there are plenty of elephant.
+You must be confident and secure on a horse at all paces.
 No children under 12yrs.

 The first 3 nights are at Camp Davidson, a small bush camp where accommodation is in spacious walk-in East African style safari tents set on wooden decks with proper beds and shower / loo attached.
 The 4th night is at a private game lodge in comfortable rooms with en-suite bathrooms.
 The second half of the safari is on the Mashatu Reserve in East Botswana, at Two Mashatus tented camp which has 5 spacious walk in safari tents set on teak decking with attached shower and flush loo.
 The camp has a central dining / sitting area built in local style with a palm thatch roof and a small plunge pool.